gabriellecalise/100-days-of-code/log.md

 # 100 Days Of Code - Log

+#Day 6: January 8, 2017##
+**Today's Progress**: I finished my Frida Kahlo tribute page!
+I added more photos and changed the style so that the timeline looks better.
+I learned how to add space between li elements (add margin to the li element in css, NOT ul.
+Good to know) as well as how to center images in Bootstrap columns.

+**Thoughts** This was not as bad as I thought it would be.
+I coded in the morning and I think it was easier to do it earlier in the day than later.
+I'm hoping I can make this a habit.
+Also, it was really awesome to run the files through an HTML and CSS validator and only have one error (a stray div tag)!
+The only thing that's driving me crazy is this white line around the top, side and bottom of the site.
+I'm going to see if anyone can help me fix that.

+**Link to my work**
+It's up on my personal site!
+Finally.

 #Day 5: January 7, 2017##
 **Today's Progress**: I took a break from the Tribute page to try some JQuery exercises.
 I did 10 exercises on FreeCodeCamp and took some notes on what I learned.